nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 This is WebShell; the feature will not work if `disable-command-execute` is enabled.
 It is available for both Linux and Windows and supports Ctrl+Shift+V for pasting.
 If the connection fails, refer to [Real-Time Channel Disconnection/Online Terminal Connection Failure](/en_US/guide/q4.html).

-Note that in the WebSSH terminal function, the Agent connects to the **public access domain** via WebSocket, not through gRPC.
+## FM
+Added in Dashboard v0.19.1 / Agent v0.19.0.
+A pseudo file manager embedded in WebShell, supports file download/upload, directory navigation and copying current path.
+Access it by clicking the blue button in the bottom-right corner of the WebShell.

 ## DDNS Functionality